USGS-R/RSurvey/README.md

 using multiple top-level windows for the console, graphics, and pager.
 Immediate goals for software development include:

-- add the ability to manipulate geospatial data;
+- increase the number of available interpolation methods;
-- revise management of graphic devices; and
+- add color management tool, with custom color range assignment based on variable; and
-- create a GUI for geostatistical modeling.
+- add profile tool, generate (elevation) profiles for line of cross section.

 ## Install